-- 6.2.3 Not all reports of test incidents will be based on a correct understanding of the requirements of the National Protocols, or made in good faith.
-Following an initial assessment, if the responsible entity is fully satisfied an investigation is not required discretion is given to the principal or responsible entity to dismiss such a report without undertaking a full investigation. - 6.2.4 Responsible entities should exercise caution before determining that a report of a test incident should NOT be investigated.
-Any decision not to investigate a reported test incident should be documented by the responsible entity. - 6.2.5 If in doubt, the responsible entity is encouraged to confer with the Test Administration Authority to confirm whether a report warrants investigation and notification to the Test Administration Authority.
-Advice might also be usefully sought from the school board, a system authority or colleagues. - 6.2.6 Where the responsible entity is satisfied that a report does not have face validity and is not simply frivolous, vexatious or unfounded, no further action is required although it is expected that the Test Administration Authority will be informed if for any reason they are aware of the initial report. - 6.2.7 Allegations which could constitute a breach of National Protocols and could be proven, that is they are not simply frivolous, vexatious or unfounded, should be immediately notified to the Test Administration Authority as alleged test incidents which will be investigated. - 6.2.8 Having been notified of an alleged breach, the principal or responsible entity will inform the Test Administration

-Authority as to the identity of the investigating authority and highlight any evidentiary issues where Test Administration Authority may be able to provide assistance - for example if test booklets need to be reviewed.
+- 6.2.3.
+Not all reports of test incidents will be based on a correct understanding of the requirements of the national protocols, or made in good faith.
+Following an initial assessment, if the responsible entity is fully satisfied that an investigation is not required, discretion is given to the principal or the responsible entity to dismiss such a report without undertaking a full investigation. - 6.2.4.
+Responsible entities should exercise caution before determining that a report of a test incident should NOT be investigated.
+Any decision not to investigate a reported test incident should be documented by the responsible entity. - 6.2.5.
+If in doubt, the responsible entity is encouraged to confer with the test administration authority to confirm whether a report warrants investigation and notification to the test administration authority.
+Advice might also be sought from the school board, the system authority or colleagues. - 6.2.6.
+Where the responsible entity is satisfied that a report does not have face validity and is not simply frivolous, vexatious or unfounded, no further action is required, although it is expected that the test administration authority is informed if they are aware of the initial report. - 6.2.7.
+Allegations that could constitute a breach of national protocols and could be proven (that is, they are not simply frivolous, vexatious or unfounded) should be immediately notified to the test administration authority as alleged test incidents that will be investigated. - 6.2.8.
+Having been notified of an alleged breach, the principal or responsible entity informs the test administration authority as to the identity of the investigating authority and highlights any evidentiary issues where the test administration authority may be able to provide assistance; for example, if test booklets need to be reviewed.
 The approach adopted will depend on the school involved, the nature of the alleged breach and whether it raises issues concerning the behaviour of individuals, including possible dishonest or inappropriate conduct by school personnel, as this may pre-determine where investigative authority resides.
-If the school principal is the subject of the allegation then the school board or other authority should assume responsibility for the investigation.
+If the school principal is the subject of the allegation, then the school board or other authority should assume responsibility for the investigation.

-6.2.9 Prompt official notification of an alleged breach and reporting on the conduct of an investigation maximises the potential of activating an appropriate back-up plan during the testing period and supports a school's reputation for transparency and good practice.
-If ACARA becomes aware of an alleged breach and it appears that action may be required to
+- 6.2.9.
+Prompt official notification of an alleged breach and reporting on the conduct of an investigation maximises the potential of activating an appropriate back-up plan during the testing period and supports the school's reputation for transparency and good practice.
+If ACARA becomes aware of an alleged breach and it appears that action may be required to ensure data quality and/or test integrity, then ACARA may seek further information about the alleged incident via the test administration authority. - 6.2.10.
+If a report is made of an incident that does not appear to breach the national protocols but that may have broader implications for NAPLAN, it is recommended that the matter be discussed with the test administration authority so that the issue can be considered and, if necessary, addressed at a policy level.

-What not to notify?
+6.3.
+Guidance on stage 2: What not to notify?